 The Data Science Handbook - This book is a collection of interviews with prominent data scientists.
 It doesn’t offer any technical or mathematical insight, but it’s a great read for anyone who’s thinking about data science as a career and wondering what it entails, what roles are out there, and whether it might be right for them.

 Python Data Science Handbook - An O’Reilly text by Jake VanderPlas that is also available as a series of Jupyter Notebooks on Github.
-It’s not for total beginners; it assumes some knowledge of Python programming basics (but don’t worry, we’ve got a free class you can take for that).
+It’s not for total beginners; it assumes some knowledge of Python programming basics (but don’t worry, we’ve got an interactive Python course you can take for that).

 Automate the Boring Stuff with Python - This total beginner’s Python book isn’t focused on data science specifically, but the introductory concepts it teaches are all relevant in data science, and some of the specific skills later in the book (like web scraping and working with Excel files and CSVs) will be of use to data scientists, too.